-Further, only 8% of employees “strongly agreed” that they were allowed risks at work that could lead to important new products, services or solutions.
+Further, only 8% of employees “strongly agreed” that they were allowed risks at work that could lead to important new products, services, or solutions.

 If as an organization, you’re wondering what kind of tools you need to invest in to encourage creativity in employees, you’ll be happy reading the next research finding.

 3. You don’t need to invest in specialized tools for spurring creativity.
-For the right employees, even everyday non-specific tech can help in generation of ideas as per an empirical study findings from Dorit Nevo (an associate professor in the Lally School of Management at Rensselaer Polytechnic Institute).
+For the right employees, even everyday non-specific tech can help in the generation of ideas as per an empirical study findings from Dorit Nevo (an associate professor in the Lally School of Management at Rensselaer Polytechnic Institute).

 No wonder, rock bands say this all the time.
 “Their sound” is not in the guitar amplifiers and pedals — it’s in their “hands.”

 If employers are crazy about getting you to act creatively, how can you get some of that good thing going for you?
 Of course, having more time to think and just unfocusing are counterintuitively going to help.
 But here’s what the research has found:

 1. IOWA State University found that playing video games like Minecraft can increase your creativity under certain conditions.
 So don’t undermine the role of games that foster “creative freedom.”

 Note that if you ask the people playing games to “be creative”, then it doesn’t work.
 You’ve in a way limited their options while playing.